-In our opinion the accompanying financial statements give a true and fair view of the financial position of Lifetri Uitvaartverzekeringen N.V. (hereafter: 'the company') as at 31 December 2022, and of its result for 2022 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Lifetri Verzekeringen N.V. (hereafter: the 'company') as at 31 December 2022 and of its result and its cash flows for the year then ended, in accordance with Part 9 of Book 2 of the Dutch Civil Code.